wp-plugins/wp-hide-dashboard/readme.txt

 == Frequently Asked Questions ==

+Below are a couple of the most frequently asked questions.

+Check out http://www.kpdesign.net/wp-plugins/wp-hide-dashboard/ for the full FAQ.

-Q. How do I change this to hide the dashboard and tools menu and help options from other roles besides Subscriber?
+**Q. How do I change this to hide the Dashboard link, Tools menu and Help options from other roles besides Subscriber?**

 A. To hide these from other roles, you will need to edit the plugin in a plain text editor and make the following changes:

+**Version 1.5**

+You will need to change the capability in lines 44:

+`/* Plugin config - user capability for the top level you want to hide everything from */
+$wphd_user_capability = 'edit_posts'; /* [default for subscriber level = edit_posts] */`

+* Subscriber -> Contributor: Change `edit_posts` to `upload_files`
+* Subscriber -> Author: Change `edit_posts` to `manage_categories`
+* Subscriber -> Editor: Change `edit_posts` to `manage_options`

+**Version 1.4 and below:**

+There are 3 instances of this code in the plugin - make sure you change all of them.

 * Subscriber -> Contributor: Change `!current_user_can('edit_posts')` to `!current_user_can('upload_files')`
-* Subscriber -> Author: Change `!current_user_can('edit_posts')` to `!current_user_can('create_users')`
+* Subscriber -> Author: Change `!current_user_can('edit_posts')` to `!current_user_can('manage_categories')`
 * Subscriber -> Editor: Change `!current_user_can('edit_posts')` to `!current_user_can('manage_options')`

-There are 3 instances of this code in the plugin (lines 52, 67, and 83 in version 1.4) - make sure you change all of them.

-Q. Will you be creating an admin option page to allow specifying what role we want to hide these from?
+**Q. Will you be creating an admin option page to allow specifying what role we want to hide these from?**

-A. I have this on the to-do list for the plugin, and am working on it for a future release.
-In the meantime, you will still need to edit the plugin manually to change the role.
+A. I have this on the to-do list for the plugin, to be included in a future release.
+In the meantime, you will still need to edit the plugin manually.

 == Screenshots ==

-1. Upper-left portion of 2.7/2.8 admin section
+1. Upper-left portion of 2.7/2.8/2.9 admin section

-== Support ==

-Support is provided at: http://www.kpdesign.net/wp-plugins/wp-hide-dashboard/

 == Changelog ==

+= Version 1.5: =
+* Added code to make it easier to configure plugin if you want to change the role/capability level.
+* Added code to remove Tools menu.
+* Added code to remove Settings, Media and Comments menus for Contributors+ if needed
+* Added code to remove WordPress upgrade nag notice (admin will still see the notice).

 = Version 1.4: =
 * Added code to remove Tools menu in 2.8.x (menu numbering changed in core).